openradar/erad2022/README.md

 ## Motivation

-The course will take place on August 28th 2022, right before the [2022 ERAD Radar Conference](https://www.erad2022.ch/).
-We will introduce the participants to [community software packages](http://openradarscience.org) designed for radar data processing, including (but not limited to) [BALTRAD](https://github.com/baltrad), [Py-ART](http://arm-doe.github.io/pyart/), and [wradlib](https://wradlib.org).
-Following a welcome, there will be an introduction to Open Science concepts and the Open Radar context.
+The course will take place on 28 August 2022, the day before before the [2022 ERAD Radar Conference](https://www.erad2022.ch/).
+We will introduce the participants to [community software packages](http://openradarscience.org) designed for radar data processing, including (but not limited to) [BALTRAD](https://github.com/baltrad), [LROSE](http://lrose.net/), [Py-ART](http://arm-doe.github.io/pyart/), and [wradlib](https://wradlib.org).
+Following a welcome, there will be an introduction to Open Science concepts with the Open Radar context.

 The common ground for most of those tools is Python, so we'll feature a quick intro to the Python programming language, and endow participants with the basics of how to contribute to community software.

 ## List of Instructors
-* Collis, Scott (Argonne National Laboratory, USA)
+* Scott Collis (Argonne National Laboratory, USA)
-* Jackson, Bobby (Argonne National Laboratory, USA)
+* Bobby Jackson (Argonne National Laboratory, USA)
-* Grover, Maxwell (Argonne National Laboratory, USA)
+* Maxwell Grover (Argonne National Laboratory, USA)
-* Michelson, Daniel B. (Environment and Climate Change, Canada)
+* Daniel Michelson (Environment and Climate Change Canada)
-* Figueras i Ventura, Jordi (MeteoFrance, France)
+* Jordi Figueras i Ventura (Météo-France, France)
-* Wolfensberger, Daniel (MeteoSwiss, Switzerland)
+* Daniel Wolfensberger (MeteoSwiss, Switzerland)
-* Dixon, Mike (National center for Atmospheric Research, USA)
+* Mike Dixon (National Center for Atmospheric Research, USA)
-* Mühlbauer Kai (University of Bonn, Germany)
+* Kai Mühlbauer (University of Bonn, Germany)
-* Pejčić, Velibor (University of Bonn, Germany)
+* Velibor Pejčić (University of Bonn, Germany)

 ### Contributors